Dog tag: Military

-Dog tags are traditionally part of the makeshift battlefield memorials soldiers created for their fallen comrades.
+Although typically worn around the neck, dog tags have been worn on boot laces and wristbands etc. Dog tags are traditionally part of the makeshift battlefield memorials soldiers created for their fallen comrades.
 The casualty's rifle with bayonet affixed is stood vertically atop the empty boots, with the helmet over the rifle's stock.
 The dog tags hang from the rifle's handle or trigger guard.